Monday, May 2, 2016

 Thank You My Teachers

-I probably can’t thank you all enough.
+I probably cannot thank you all enough.

 Thank you for everything, my teachers.

-Thank you very much, Mrs, and Mr. xyz.
+Thank you very much, Mrs. and Mr.

 2 comments: